mellypop/curse-of-strahd/docs/Characters/Village of Barovia/Eric.md

 The tavern master at the [[Blood on the Vine|Blood on the Vine]].
-He seems to have a habit of absentmindedly cleaning the same glass, putting it between cleanings.
+He seems to have a habit of absentmindedly cleaning the same glass, putting it down between cleanings.
 He also does not seem to be interested in keeping up a conversation further than taking an order.